MichaelisTrofficus/linear_algebra/README.md

 # linear_algebra

-Python implementation of some of the most important concepts in Linear Algebra
+Python implementation of some of the most important concepts in Linear Algebra.